 Cushion covers are easy to sew, especially if you stick with an envelope-style.
 No need to worry about zips or buttons.
 Here’s a great tutorial from Cook Clean Craft for how to sew an envelope cushion.

 You can never have too many pillow cases, and fortunately, they’re a really easy sewing project for beginners.
 Follow this tutorial from the Seasoned Homemaker, and you’ll have piles of pillowcases before you know it!

-Placemats are another simple sewing project for home.
-The Sewing Loft have a great tutorial for a basic placemat.
+Placemats are another simple sewing project for home and are really quick to make.
+Here’s a great tutorial for a basic reversible placemat.
 Add your own style to it by sewing different fabrics together before creating the placemat.

 Tea towels are a beginner sewing project with just a few straight seams, and you can never have too many tea towels.
 This tutorial from Mellebug shows how to make neat mitred corners.
 Use the same technique in a smaller size to make napkins as well.